hallard/WeMos-TIC/README.md

 I strongly suggest using amazing [Tasmota](https://tasmota.github.io/docs/) firmware.

-Please check Teleinfo official tasmota [documentation](https://tasmota.github.io/docs/Teleinfo/)
+Please check Teleinfo official tasmota [documentation](https://tasmota.github.io/docs/Teleinfo/) so see how to configure your device depending on smart mater and what options you need.

 ### Berry Scripting (ESP32 Only)